Brian-Pho/CR4-DL/content/posts/other/book-reviews/index.md

 excerpt: "My thoughts on certain books."
 ---

+### After Phrenology

+*Rating: 1/5*

+I absolutely despised the writing of this book.
+Some sentences were extremely long and the word choice was too academic.
+I'm normally biased against philosophical writing because it seems like trying to hit some word count, and this book continues to support that bias.
+Aside from the writing, the ideas in the book were ok.
+Ideas such as neural reuse, embodied cognition, and interactive differentiation were somewhat new to me but the delivery of such ideas was lacking.
+The book read like a literature review at points and the author seemed more intent on criticizing and comparing other frameworks than on supporting his own.
+Overall a disappointing book.

 ### Code

 *Rating: 2/5*

-I thought this book would be about how information is coded, such as how physical phenomena can encode information.
-I was hoping for a general theory about information coding from DNA, neuron spikes, computers, language, morse code, and braille.
-And while the book did deliver on the computational side of coding, it completely ignores biological and physical ways of coding, which is what I wanted to learn.
+I thought this book would be about how information is coded, such as how physical phenomena (DNA, neuron spikes, and computers) can encode information.
+And while the book did deliver on the computational side of coding, it completely ignores biological and physical ways of coding.
 However, computational coding is covered really well and I would recommend this book to beginners that don't know anything about computers.
-However, for seasoned computer scientists and computer engineers, this is just a review of what you've learned.
+For seasoned computer scientists and computer engineers though, this is just a review of what you've learned.
+A good book, but not what I'm looking for.

 ### How the Mind Works